Harry O: Reception and cancellation

 Ratings for the series were initially fair, and they received a boost after the series was retooled in January 1975.
 Harry O was picked up for a second season and continued to gain viewership and critical acclaim.
 Then-ABC president Fred Silverman, though, decided to take the network in a different direction and cancelled the series in favor of Charlie's Angels.
 Farrah Fawcett-Majors, supporting player to Janssen's Harry O, was selected as one of the three stars of that new series.

 The last original episode aired on April 29, 1976.
-The series' cancellation greatly disenchanted its star Janssen, who had found and shaped probably his most ideal character ever in Harry Orwell; he thus vowed never to participate in another television series again.
-He would do so, though, later, in the miniseries Centennial (1978–79).
+The series' cancellation greatly disenchanted its star Janssen, who had found and shaped probably his most ideal character ever in Harry Orwell; he thus vowed never again to participate in another television series, though he later appeared in the miniseries The Word (1978) and Centennial (1978–79).

+The series' reputation has been burnished in the decades since its cancellation.
+Allen Glover noted in TV Noir: Dark Drama on the Small Screen (2019) "how thoroughly Janssen 'laid the bone-weary but persevering tally of his own life right on the counter, like a bar tab covered with too many cigarette burns and glass rings'."

 Syndication

-The show was rerun late at night on CBS during 1979-1980.
-It was run in syndication in the late 1980s on a few stations around the US and had a short-lived run on GoodLife TV Network in the early 2000s.
+The show was rerun late at night on CBS during 1979-1980 as part of The CBS Late Movie.
+It was run in syndication in the late 1980s on a few stations around the U.S. and had a short-lived run on GoodLife TV Network in the early 2000s.
 The first pilot movie still receives occasional airings.

-The series is occasionally presented in weekend binges on the OTA television network Decades and on weekday afternoons on MeTV+.
+The series was occasionally presented in weekend binges on the OTA television network Decades (now Catchy Comedy) and previously aired weekday afternoons on MeTV+.
+The series began airing on MeTV in January 2025, following Janssen's previous series The Fugitive late night Sundays at 4am ET.